ndlanier/ftg_assessment/README.md

 -----------------

 ## Project Summary
 This project is to build an example deployment in AWS utilizing Terrarform as much as possible.
 I have the majority of the infrastructure of the deployment created with Terraform.

-The container being utilized was created utilizing the node 13.12.0-alpine image to containerize a reactjs based resume website that I built from a template.
+The container being utilized was created utilizing the node 13.12.0-alpine image to containerize a reactjs based resume app that I built from a template.
+See [this repo for application code](https://github.com/ndlanier/react-resume-template).

 ------------